 I guess there are a few things I enjoy.
 I love to be on two wheels, so whether that is a mountain bike, road bike, or riding my Vespa, that’s always fun.
-I play drums and am also a tenor drummer in a competitive Scottish Bagpipe band.
 Additionally, I enjoy music and going to concerts, going to the gym, and traveling.

 Give us a few fun facts about yourself.

 I lived in London for a while and pretty much love all things British.
 I think that’s where my spirit lives.

 I collect bobbleheads, international Monopoly games, and Wacky Packages stickers.

 The Fall is my favorite time of year as it brings all the things I love: sweaters, Halloween, football, pears, and pumpkins.
 And of course, having to stay inside and play board games!

 If folks want to follow you online, where can they find you?